TARGENE/targene-pipeline/docs/src/targene/study_designs.md

 ## `ALLELE_INDEPENDENT`

 This mode aims to make it easy to generate estimands without explicitly having to write them down.
-We still rely on a YAML `ESTIMANDS_FILE`, that contains the following fields:
+We still rely on a YAML `ESTIMANDS_CONFIG`, that contains the following fields:

 - `type`: How the variants will be combined to generate estimands (see below).
 - `estimands`: A list of the followings: